strainer/barsort/read13.md

 Barsort.js - a number sorting project gone haywire

-This javascript module sorts numbers around twice as quick as the famously fast "Timsort" It is a stable sort and it produces primarily a sorting index.
+This javascript module sorts numbers around twice as quick as the famously fast [Timsort](https://en.wikipedia.org/wiki/Timsort) It is a stable sort and it produces primarily a sorting index.

-Barsort performs great and is finally passing its tests, but there is one remaining problem with it --much of its source code is completely haywire.
+Barsort performs great and is finally passing its tests, but there is one remaining problem with it --much of its [source code](https://github.com/strainer/barsort/blob/173ae3fe7c81ecf14d5dd525a320c8bc5d941b1b/barsort.js) is completely haywire.
 The expansive challenge of optimising a general purpose sort has combined here with my self-indulgent code style, impatience and some personal frailties, to produce possibily my most unpresentable work yet :

 ### Barsort algorithm basics - a "counting sort"